-What are Datasheets?
+First, what are Datasheets?

-In many deployments, datasheets give birth to components which ultimately become operating assets.
+Relative to this article they are Excel workbooks that are created to describe instruments, equipment, specialty items, and alike.
+They convey enough information to technically specify Equipment Assets and their roles.
+In many deployments, datasheets give birth to components that ultimately become operating assets.
 Companies maintain them during asset life cycles.

-What are SOCKETWorx Datasheets?
+Second, why SOCKETWorx Datasheets?

 How to get started?